Speedy No-Knead Artisan Bread

 - Gently stir dough down with scraper or spatula and fold over in 90 degree turns several times.
 Dust top of dough lightly with flour.
 Cover the bowl and let rest 15 minutes.

 - Dust a towel with oats, cornmeal, wheat bran or a little flour.
 Scrape the dough out of the bowl onto the towel and shape roughly into a ball.
 Wrap in the towel and leave at room temperature for 30-45 minutes.
-OR – leave bread in bowl, sprinkle top with oats, cornmeal, bran or flour, then scrape around edge of bowl to slightly deflate dough.
-Let stand covered while oven heats, then turn directly into hot pan.
+OR – skip the towel, leave it in the bowl and lightly scrape around edges.
+After 30-45 minutes, transfer directly to pre-heated Dutch oven, as instructed in the following steps.

 - Unwrap dough, shake excess grain off the towel.
 Place the dough in the towel within reach of the oven.
 Open oven and pull rack forward.
 Lift lid (if using) and quickly slide dough into pan.
 Cover with lid or loosely cover container with foil.
 (This step can also be done by removing pan from the oven.)